-As I mentioned in my post earlier today.
-I have decided to review the actual “method” in the book Tracy Anderson’s 30-Day Method.
-This evening or tomorrow I will post my review of the book itself along with a giveaway, however for the next week I will be following her method and posting each day here at Shibley Smiles.
+I have decided to review the actual “method” in the book review of the book.
+For these posts, I’m going to stick to my progress..
+For the next week, I will be following the Tracy Anderson 30-Day Method and posting updates about my progress.
 I will be posting what I ate, what exercises I did, as well as my thoughts and feelings throughout the week.
 As for what the method is and what it promises please see my

 So let’s begin with the exercise since I’m trying to knock that out first thing each day.
 The goal is to eventually do 40 minutes of cardio dancing and then the muscle design workout for the correct day.

-The cardio dancing is true heart pumping cardio exercise.
+The cardio dancing is a true heart-pumping cardio exercise.
 Tracy Anderson is a dancer and she moves like one.
-The companion DVD that comes with the book is just a simple put together DVD of what you are to do.
+The companion DVD that comes with the book is just a simple put-together DVD of what you are to do.
 No bells or whistles, a white screen with Tracy doing the cardio dancing.
 No problem here as I did not purchase an instructional DVD.
 You have to go into the cardio workout with an open mind and know you are not going to be able to follow every move the first time.
 The moves are quick and change within a matter of seconds.
 You are dancing but with purposeful moves.
-Usually I get irritated when I can’t follow along but with this I figured let’s just dance and keep up the best we can.
-In her book she tells you to use mirrors to watch yourself but I admit I did not go to that length.
-She also mentions you may want your own play list while doing the cardio dancing.
+Usually, I get irritated when I can’t follow along but with this, I figured let’s just dance and keep up the best we can.
+In her book, she tells you to use mirrors to watch yourself but I admit I did not go to that length.
+She also mentions you may want your own playlist while doing the cardio dancing.
 There are no instructions or talking during the workout.
 She is shown on the screen and she begins the routine you jump in and follow the best you can.
-Get ready for some high impact cardio.
+Get ready for some high-impact cardio.
 She is jumping and dancing throughout the entire video.
-You will sweat and you will get tired but overall it was much more fun then I thought it was going to be.
+You will sweat and you will get tired but overall it was much more fun than I thought it was going to be.
 I did my best to mimic her moves and when she was too fast for me I just danced to keep up.
-Tomorrow I’m going to try to use my Zune player because I think it will be a lot more fun with some music.
+Tomorrow I’m going to try to use my own music.

-I really enjoyed the work out, no weights that got to heavy only heavy body parts, like my arms.
+I really enjoyed the workout, no weights that got too heavy only heavy body parts, like my arms.
 Her instructions were easy to follow and I enjoyed doing moves that I had not done before.
-By the end of the muscle design workout I could tell I was getting a little tired and I slacked a little in the arm routine.
+By the end of the muscle design workout, I could tell I was getting a little tired and I slacked a little in the arm routine.
 Tomorrow I plan to start with arms first then move on from there.
 Overall I enjoyed the muscle design workout.

 Mint contains a number of vitamins and minerals, which are vital to maintain a healthy body.
 Mint is rich in Vitamins A and C and also contains smaller amounts of Vitamin B2.
 Vitamin C is an important antioxidant and may help to decrease the risk of certain cancers such as colon and rectal cancer.
 Although mint may be consumed in small quantities, the vital nutrients obtained are still beneficial to one’s health.